qchemlab-embedding/2023-07-14-workshop/_episodes/09-undoing.md

 > HEAD is now at a85267e maybe little bit less cilantro
 > ```
 >
-> This means that the HEAD is not related to any branch
+> This means that we are no longer on a branch (why?)
 >
 > * what is the output of `git branch`?
 > * how does `git graph` look like?